HirokiHamaguchi/latexlint/README.md

 Detect `e.g.` in `.tex` and `.md` files.
 You should likely add a comma like `e.g.,` or use `e.g.\` to avoid spacing issues.

+This rule also flags `i.e.` in the same way.

 ![rules/LLPeriod](https://raw.githubusercontent.com/HirokiHamaguchi/latexlint/master/rules/LLPeriod/LLPeriod.png)

 [Ref by Stack Exchange](https://tex.stackexchange.com/questions/2229/is-a-period-after-an-abbreviation-the-same-as-an-end-of-sentence-period)